rancher/rio/docs/api-docs.md

 <h3 id="PublicDomain">PublicDomain
 </h3>
 <p>
-<p>PublicDomain is a top-level resource to allow user to its own public domain for the services inside cluster.
-It can be pointed to
+<p>PublicDomain is a top-level resource which allows a user to access its own public domain for the services inside cluster.
-Router or Service.
-It is user&rsquo;s responsibility to setup a CNAME or A record to the clusterDomain or ingress IP.</p>
+It can be pointed to a Router or a Service.
+It is the user&rsquo;s responsibility to setup a CNAME or A record to the clusterDomain or ingress IP.</p>
 </p>
 <table>
 <thead>